stardog-union/stardog-blog/content/posts/2017-blockade-stardog-1.md

 Services like [Netflix's Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey) can help inflict failures on your application by randomly terminating Amazon EC2 instances in your test or production environments.
 Killing an instance is a worthwhile failure to ensure your application can withstand.
-But it's often one of the most straightforward failures to reason about and recover from.

 There are many other types of failures that can cause your application to behave unexpectedly, such as excessive latency or network